Arwenack

-Arwenack, historically in the parish of St Budock, Cornwall, is a historic manor on the site of what is today the town of Falmouth.
-It was partly destroyed in 1646, and only a remnant survives today.
+Arwenack is a historic manor on the site of what is today the town of Falmouth, Cornwall, England, United Kingdom.
+Historically in the parish of St Budock, it was partly destroyed in 1646, and only a remnant survives today.
 It was long held by the Killigrew family, which was responsible for the development of the town of Falmouth, Sir Peter Killigrew (died 1667), MP, having received a royal charter for its foundation in 1661.

 Etymology

 Arwenack is said to signify in the ancient Cornish language either "the beloved, still cove", or "upon the marsh".

 Descent

 de Arwenack

 The earliest recorded lord of the manor of Arwenack was the de Arwenack family: